-In 2021, RED NOSES Clowndoctors International (RNI) intends to strengthen its presence in migratory contexts in Europe by conducting 2 Emergency Smile Missions in Greece and/or in the Balkans in collaboration with renowned international humanitarian organizations, and consolidate the current Emergency Smile Methodology, adapting it to measure the impact of Healthcare Clowning activities in migratory contexts, with a priority focus on unaccompanied minors (Unaccompanied Asylum Seeking Children, UASC).
-The project, which will most likely be developed in the 3rd and 4th quarter of 2021, depending on the evolution and spread of COVID-19 pandemic, aims to:
+In 2021, RED NOSES Clowndoctors International (RNI) has strengthen its presence in migratory contexts in Europe by conducting 2 Emergency Smile Missions in Mainland Greece (Nea Kavala Refugee Site, cities of Kilkis and Polykastro) and Bosnia-Herzegovina (Borici, Miral and Usivak TRCs, and 5 Primary and Secondary schools in Una-Sana Canton) in collaboration with renowned international humanitarian organizations and local NGOs, and has consolidated the current Emergency Smile Methodology, adapting it to measure the impact of Healthcare Clowning activities in migratory contexts, with a priority focus on unaccompanied minors (Unaccompanied Asylum Seeking Children, UASC).
+The project aimed to:

 - Give children the possibility to bring out their traumas and express their feelings in a playful manner, to help them reconnect to positive feelings and regain reliance and hope;

 - Transfer the Skills of Healthcare Clowning to the local Staff members and volunteers of humanitarian organizations operating on the field in order to increase their psychosocial wellbeing and help them reduce the stress they experience in their everyday professional lives;

 - Identify, disseminate and replicate the Best Practices of Healthcare Clowning in other emergency contexts and transfer them to other stakeholders who intervene on the ground.

 - 719 minors on the move (0-18 ages), out of which 39 UASC and 9 with disabilities, located inside the Borici, Miral and Usivak (Bosnia-Herzegovina) and Nea Kavala (Greece) Refugee Sites;